Rishikesh Pokharel

-Rishikesh Pokharel is a Nepalese politician, belonging to the CPN (UML) currently serving as a member of the 2nd Federal Parliament of Nepal.
+Rishikesh Pokharel is a Nepalese politician, belonging to the CPN (UML) who served as a member of the 2nd Federal Parliament of Nepal.
 In the 2022 Nepalese general election, he was elected from the Morang 2 (constituency).
-He holds the position of Chairman of the Public Accounts Committee (PAC) in Nepal's Federal Parliament.He is the chairman of the powerful Public Accounts Committee in the parliament.
+He held the position of Chairman of the Public Accounts Committee (PAC) in Nepal's Federal Parliament.
+He was the chairman of the powerful Public Accounts Committee in the parliament.
 His wife is accused of cooperative fraud.